chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

-This is done to avoid the needless creation of tables for functions that don’t need to return the results of the loop.
+This is done to avoid the needless creation of tables for functions that don't need to return the results of the loop.

 ## Repeat Loop